-Not only do you need to honor a user’s request to access information about the data collected from them, but you also need to honor requests to delete that data entirely.
+You need to honor a user’s request to access information about the records collected from them.
+You also need to honor requests to delete that information entirely.

-A request form can satisfy both the access and deletion aspects of user data management.
-Making such a form, link, or page available on your site will allow users to exercise the rights they have over their data — and keep you off the Attorney General’s radar.
+A Data Subject Access Request (DSAR) form can satisfy both the access and deletion aspects of user data management.
+Making such a form, link, or page available on your site will allow users to exercise any right they have over their data, comply with CCPA requirements, and keep you off the Attorney General’s radar.

 According to Section 1798.120 (a) of the California Consumer Privacy Act official text:

-This link should take the user to a page that allows them to opt out of the sale of their personal information.
+This link should take the user to a Do Not Sell My Personal Information page that allows them to opt-out of the sale of their personal information.

-Implement data sale opt-in for consumers under 16 years old
+Implement data sale opt-in for consumers between 13-16 years old

-While most users are granted the right to opt out, as detailed above, those under the age of 16 are explicitly given the “right to opt in.”
+While the law grants most users the right to opt-out, as detailed above, it explicitly gives those under the age of 16 the “right to opt-in.”

 Section 1798.120 (d) states: